raphael-ms/salsify-ui-challenge/README.md

   Adding new properties, operators, or product types requires minimal code changes.
 - **Maintainability:**
   BEM and modular JS make the codebase easy to extend and refactor.
+  Also externalizes the logic to a component-based structure, allowing for easier updates and testing.

 ---